commonsguy/cwac-presentation/README.markdown

 Release Notes
 -------------
+- v0.6.0: migrated to AndroidX and started a new artifact (`presentation.x`)
+- v0.5.2: added support for Android 8.0+
 - v0.5.1: updated to new Gradle, Android Plugin for Gradle, etc.
 - v0.5.0: better `PresentationService` support for Android 7.1+, demo bug fixes
 - v0.4.6: JavaDocs, sources included in repo; source tree reorg; build files update